 - Well-being: managing stress and maintaining health

-Sometimes this can be challenging and uncomfortable.
+Such pro-active venturing can sometimes be challenging and uncomfortable.
 Traditionally this discomfort is known as culture shock and it is important that the stress is not so great that people withdraw.
 They need to maintain well-being – to understand the nature of culture shock and acquire suitable strategies for handling it.
 However, it is also important to remember that they should not be cushioned too much from difference, because growth requires a certain amount of stress.
 The stress needs to be handled through improved coping mechanisms, not simply removed.

 The anthropologist Edward Hall (1976, p.46)2 has said “Most cross-cultural exploration begins with the annoyance of being lost.”
 This reiterates that the development of global fitness has an emotional aspect to it, but it also hints at another – the element of ‘being lost’.
 People are typically unsure how to behave in unfamiliar contexts, and so some learning is required.
 Sometimes it can be supposedly simple things like ways of greeting.
 Other aspects, such as adopting different turn-taking styles or levels of formality, can be even more challenging.
 For this, people need to be helped to observe carefully, to reflect on the differences they notice, and to have the opportunity to seek advice and explanation from someone with more insider understanding.
 Then they will be in a better position to make appropriate adjustments to their behaviour.

-We call these three elements (mindful venturing, guided learning, and well-being) 'Development routines' to convey the notion of 'frequency' and 'regularity'.
+We refer to these three elements (pro-active venturing, mindful reflection, and well-being) as 'Development routines' to convey the notion of 'frequency' and 'regularity'.
 In other words, they need to become a 'normal' and 'regular' part of our lives if we are to build Global Fitness effectively.

 Global Fitness Outcome Goals

 The third element of the GlobalPeople Global Fitness Program is the outcome goals we want people to achieve.
 There are three main ones: